uhasmicoda/MySeleniumNewRepo/New Text Document.md

 If we make a wrong commit in Git, we can undo it using the git revert command.
 This command doesn’t delete the commit but instead creates a new commit that reverses the changes from the previous one, keeping history safe. by using git revert <commit_id>.

-12 What are the git bash command used in your project. how did resolve the merge conflicts

 ## 2 MAVEN